All posts by admin

 What Is The Difference Between an Inlay/Onlay and a Filling?

-Smiling woman with perfect teethTraditional fillings and dental crowns are two of the most common choices to help treat damaged teeth.
+A woman with dark hair and blue eyes smiling.Traditional fillings and dental crowns are two of the most common choices to help treat damaged teeth.
 The former for slightly damaged teeth, and the latter for heavily damaged ones.

 Fillings and crowns, however, are not always the best options.